Show More Contact Information

 The California Historical Society’s mission is to inspire and empower people to make California’s richly diverse past a meaningful part of their contemporary lives.

-Southern California is well represented in other photograph collections, including Anton Wagner’s photographs of Los Angeles, 1922-23; Adolph Petsch’s photographs of Pasadena and Southern California; photographs of the Los Angeles Fire Department, 1912-1915; and Nina Page’s panoramic photographs, taken in 1902 using a Kodak Panoram No. 4 camera, of Bonnie Brae Street, Los Angeles; Rosedale Cemetery, Los Angeles; Santa Monica; Terminal Island; and the Pasadena ostrich farm.
+Southern California is well represented throughout CHS’s photography holdings.
+Notable collections include Anton Wagner’s Depression-era photographs of Los Angeles, 1932–33; Adolph Petsch’s early views of Pasadena and greater Southern California; Los Angeles Fire Department photographs, 1912–15; and Nina Page’s 1905 panoramas of Bonnie Brae Street, Rosedale Cemetery, Santa Monica, Terminal Island, and the Pasadena ostrich farm.

-The California Historical Society can be searched in three ways: the CHS Online Catalog contains basic descriptive records for manuscripts and photographic collections; books and pamphlets; periodicals, posters, broadsides, maps, and newspapers; and other materials; the Digital Library contains digitized primary sources such as photographs, maps, and ephemera; and the Online Archive of California contains detailed guides to manuscript and photography collections; digital images; digitized oral histories.
+The California Historical Society can be searched in three ways.
+The Online Catalog contains basic descriptive records for manuscripts and photographic collections; books and pamphlets; periodicals, posters, broadsides, maps, and newspapers; and other materials.
+The Digital Library contains digitized primary sources such as photographs, maps, and ephemera.
+And the Online Archive of California contains detailed guides to manuscript and photography collections, digital images, and digitized oral histories.

-To research materials in our collections, visit the Search the Collections page on our website here
+To research materials in our collections, visit our search the collections page.